How to analyze landing pages: the four signals beyond bounce rate

 • Referral from a partner blog: 22% bounce, 92% engagement, 12% conversion.
 The traffic is pre-qualified and ready.

-You cannot find any of this in an aggregate landing-page report.
-The aggregate row would show a 51% bounce rate, an interpretation problem, and three completely different real situations.
-The cross-filter is what surfaces them.
+None of this shows up in an aggregate report.
+The aggregate row would give you a 51% bounce rate and a shrug.
+One number, three completely different real situations underneath it.
+The cross-filter is what drags them into the light.

-The actionable move that comes out of this is: stop optimizing the page, start optimizing the traffic mix.
-A page that does great on organic and badly on paid social has a paid-social targeting problem, not a page problem.
+Here is the move that falls out of this.
+Stop optimizing the page.
+Start optimizing the traffic mix.
+A page that does great on organic and badly on paid social does not have a page problem.
+It has a paid-social targeting problem.

 Entry-source share: is the page doing acquisition work?

-The fourth signal is the inverse of the cross-filter: for a given landing page, what share of its traffic comes from each source?
-Some pages are designed to receive cold traffic (a paid-ad landing page, an organic-search piece).
-Others are designed for internal navigation (a settings page, an account page, a deep documentation node).
-When a page that was not built for cold traffic starts receiving cold traffic, the report should call your attention to it.
+The fourth signal flips the cross-filter around.
+For a given landing page, what share of its traffic comes from each source?
+Some pages are built to catch cold traffic: a paid-ad landing page, an organic-search piece.
+Others are built for people already on your site: a settings page, an account page, a deep documentation node.
+When a page that was never meant for cold traffic starts catching it, the report should tap you on the shoulder.

-The entry-source share splits the page's visitors by where they came from.
-A blog post that gets 70% from Google organic and 20% from newsletter is acting as a paid acquisition channel.
-A pricing page that gets 80% from internal navigation is a conversion-funnel page, not an acquisition page.
-Optimization moves are different for each.
+Entry-source share splits a page's visitors by where they came from.
+A blog post that pulls 70% of its visitors from Google organic and 20% from your newsletter is acting as an acquisition channel.
+A pricing page that pulls 80% from internal navigation is a conversion-funnel page, not an acquisition page.
+You optimize those two pages in completely different ways.

-For each top landing page, the routine is: look at the entry-source share, then go to signal #3 (cross-filter by the biggest source) and check whether that source is sending engaged visitors.
-Repeat for the next biggest source.
+So for each top landing page the routine is short.
+Look at the entry-source share.
+Then jump to signal three, cross-filter by the biggest source, and check whether that source is sending engaged visitors or junk.
+Then do it again for the next biggest source.

 Across Clickport sites: how often does bounce rate disagree with engagement?

-This is the article's spine number.
-I ran a query across all Clickport customer sites for the last 90 days, grouped by landing page, and bucketed every landing page into one of four quadrants based on its bounce rate and engagement score.
-The minimum sample was 30 sessions per page to avoid noise.
-The test site was excluded.
+This is the number the whole article hangs on.
+I ran a query across all Clickport customer sites for the last 90 days, grouped by landing page, and dropped every page into one of four quadrants by its bounce rate and its engagement score.
+To keep noise out, a page needed at least 30 sessions to count.
+The test site was left out.

 BOUNCE × ENGAGEMENT QUADRANTS, 1,007 LANDING PAGES, 90 DAYS